dmccreary/ekg-book/docs/glossary.md

 #### Cognitive Bias
 A systematic pattern of deviation from norm or rationality in judgment.

-In this book we study why humans don't adopt enterprise knowledge graph technolgy and how we can use stories, demonstrations and economic reasoning to overcome these bias.
+In this book we study why humans don't adopt enterprise knowledge graph technology and how we can use stories, demonstrations and economic reasoning to overcome these bias.

 In this book we study several types of cognitive bias including: